Alexandronectes

 Alexandronectes is a genus of elasmosaurid plesiosaur, a type of long-necked marine reptile, that lived in the oceans of Late Cretaceous New Zealand.
 It contains one species, A. zealandiensis.
 Fossils of Alexandronectes were found in the Conway Formation of Canterbury, which can be dated to the Early Maastrichtian stage of the Cretaceous.
 Fossils of it were found around 1872 near the Waipara River, north of Christchurch, New Zealand.

 Alexandronectes belongs to the elasmosaurid subfamily Aristonectinae based on the pterygoid structure and an A-shaped squamosal arch.
 However, it differs from other aristonectines in its smaller skull, different paroccipital processes, and different mandibular glenoid.
 A 2021 study used CT scans to create digital reconstructions of the holotype, and detected the stapes in the inner ear, marking the first time this bone has been found in an aristonectine.
-The study also found a recess in the floccular lobe of the cerebellum, which may have functioned to stabilize both the head and the retinal image of Alexandronectes.
+The study also found a recess in the floccular lobe of the cerebellum, which may have functioned to stabilise both the head and the retinal image of Alexandronectes.
 This is the first occurrence of this feature in an elasmosaurid.

-Fossils of unknown animal were found in New Zealand, in a basin of middle Waipara River, on the north of Christchurch (possible coordinates 43°03'24 S, 172°34'52).
+Fossils of unknown animal were found in New Zealand, in a basin of the middle Waipara River, on the north of Christchurch (possible coordinates 43°03'24 S, 172°34'52 W).
 Fossils lied between rock of the Conway Formation, built of soft, erosive, but massive dark gray mudstones and mud sandstones with intensive marks of bioturbation and big spherical calcareous concretions from the end of Cretaceous, from Maastrichtian.
 The rocks probably precipitated in the environment of small oxygen capacity, in waters not stirred by strong current or waves.
 Previously in the rocks of aforementioned formation fossils of Teleostei, shark teeth, brachiopods, plant remains and dinoflagellates had been found, the latter used to date another ones.
 Aforementioned specimen was buried in a dinoflagellate A. acutulum layer.

 Fossils were found by Alexander McKay.
 A precise date he found them is not known, but according to Canterbury Museum catalog it had to be before 1888.
 The specimen was cataloged as M Zfr 73 and CM Zfr 91.
 It comprised two elements of cranium.
 Zfr 73 contained part of mandible with quadrate bone and squamosal bone, with preserved paroccipital process.
 Zfr 91 comprised part of cranium (big cranium, as Hiller and Mannering would point out later) comprising fragment of right pterygoid bone, basisphenoid bone, basioccipital bone, crushed rights squamosal bone and quadrate bone.
 Initially these specimens were thought to originate from different individuals.